 Red Dot on the Ocean is full of surprises.
 It is beyond inspiring, a film that makes us all feel we can do and endure more than we imagine.

-Tory Salvia of TheSailingChannel is partnering with documentary producer/director, Amy Flannery and producer, Stephanie Slewka to create this feature-length documentary.
-Red Dot on the Ocean is now under consideration for broadcast by PBS and other outlets in the U.S and internationally.
+Tory Salvia of TheSailingChannel has partnered with documentary producer/director, Amy Flannery and producer, Stephanie Slewka to create this feature-length documentary.
+A one-hour version of Red Dot on the Ocean has been accepted for broadcast by PBS starting in spring 2016.
+It will also be distributed internationally.
+The 77-minute theatrical digital version will be distributed through the major digital platforms: Amazon, Hulu, Netflix, and iTunes; and a Blu-Ray/DVD through major retailers, educators, and libraries.